tl-masterlist/VTuber-Translators-Master-List/README.md

 **You may discuss each channel only in their appropriate issue page.**

-## Translation checks
+## Translation quality checks
-A translation check is essentially a peer review by other translators/people who are verified to be competent in the language being translated.
+A translation quality check is essentially a peer review by other translators/people who are verified to be competent in the language being translated.
 These people are usually experienced fansubbers/translators that may already be on the list. **We are committed to remain neutral and objective in our reviews (nobody wants drama!).
 There is no exclusivity in this list.** Everyone already or not yet on the list are subject to constant review.
 This way we can maintain accountability of the quality of translations each channel produces.

 #### If you are willing to help with checking translations, [apply here](https://github.com/tl-masterlist/VTuber-Translators-Master-List/issues/8)!